vkhazin/enterprise-app-dev-courseware/README.md

 ### Introduction

-* From coding to software development
+* From coding to programing
-* Source control systems
+* Source control management
 * Development in a team
 * Artifacts versioning
 * Testing methods